 - "(p) Limited Driving Privilege.
-A person whose drivers license has been revoked under this section may apply for a limited driving privilege if: - (1) At the time of the alleged offense the person held either a valid drivers license or a license that had been expired for less than one year; - (2) Does not have an unresolved pending charge for or additional convictions of an offense involving impaired driving: - (3) The person's license has been revoked for at least 10 days if the revocation is for 30 days or 30 days if the revocation is for 45 days; and - (4) The person has obtained a substance abuse assessment from a mental health facility and registers for and agrees to participate in any recommended training or treatment program.
+A person whose drivers license has been revoked under this section may apply for a limited driving privilege if: - (1) At the time of the alleged offense the person held either a valid drivers license or a license that had been expired for less than one year; - (2) Does not have an unresolved pending charge involving impaired driving except the charge for which the license is currently revoked under this section or additional convictions of an offense involving impaired driving since being charged for the violation for which the license is currently revoked under this section; - (3) The person's license has been revoked for at least 10 days if the revocation is for 30 days or 30 days if the revocation is for 45 days; and - (4) The person has obtained a substance abuse assessment from a mental health facility and registers for and agrees to participate in any recommended training or treatment program.